 - These driving habits are killing your car

 - Should you leave a manual car in gear at the traffic light?

-Whenever you put that clutch down, it should feels smooth.
+Whenever you put that clutch down, it should feel smooth.
+Your clutch should move down smoothly and steadily if the bearing is in good condition.
 However, if you experience some kind of vibration while operating the pedal, it indicates that the bearing is defective.
-The reason behind vibration is the poor alignment of the throwout bearing with the pressure plate.
-The vibration remains noticeable and signifies that the bearing has started wearing out.
+And this is another good sign telling that your throw-out bearing is failing.

 Stuck Gear Shifting

 A malfunctioning throwout bearing may also create a rough gear shifting that is again much noticeable while driving.
 However, if you do not experience any above issues, the stuck gear shifting may be due to other reasons.
 In this case, a transmission repair may be needed, or that transmission fluid needs to be changed.

 When The Clutch Feels Stubborn

 The clutch bearing comes with proper lubrication that makes it possible to depress the clutch smoothly.
 However, with time, the lubrication wears off, and that means you feel the clutch pedal getting stuck.
 Sometimes, the clutch does not even buzz no matter how hard you press.
 This is another symptom to tell when you have a throw-out bearing failure.